xxthunder/MyOpenHAB/README.md

 ## Goal

-* OpenHAB running on a Raspberry Pi 4 as a docker container
+* Latest openHAB release running on a Raspberry Pi 4 as a docker container.
-* Automated installation out of this repository
+* Automated installation out of this repository.
 ## Parts list

 ![](images/parts.png)